PACKED-vzw/CultURIze-Back-End-Docker/README.md

 Choose the right version for your system https://docs.docker.com/install/

 2. Install Docker compose https://docs.docker.com/compose/install/

+3. Either add your user to the docker group on the system or run every next docker command in the README as sudo.
+To add your user to the docker group run `sudo usermod -aG docker your-user`.

-3. clone this repository `git clone https://github.com/PACKED-vzw/CultURIze-Back-End-Docker` on your web-server.
+4. clone this repository `git clone https://github.com/PACKED-vzw/CultURIze-Back-End-Docker` on your web-server.
 And enter the "Culturize-Back-End-Docker" directory.

-4. Run the `docker-compose build` command to create the docker containers.
+5. Run the `docker-compose build` command to create the docker containers.

-5. Start the docker containers with `docker-compose up -d`
+6. Start the docker containers with `docker-compose up -d`

-6. Configure your Apache/Nginx to redirect a webhook url to the localhost:8000 and configure all traffic which is not /github/ towards our new redirection file uploaded from github.
+7. Configure your Apache/Nginx to redirect a webhook url to the localhost:8000 and configure all traffic which is not /github/ towards our new redirection file uploaded from github.

 For Nginx:
 Make a new configuration file in `/etc/nginx/sites-available/` and name it culturize.conf with these contents